Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

 We visually inspect the correlations and classify them according to the scheme in \citet{Yu2019}, who classified them into three behaviors.
 The first behavior is a monotonic relation, defining Type 1.
-It can be divided into three categories.
-Type 1p: monotonic positive correlation; Type 1n: monotonic negative correlation; Type 1f: a flat relation.
-The second behavior has two piece-wise monotonic relations, combined at a break point.
-This behavior is defined as Type 2, and is divided into two sub-categories, either a concave (Type 2p) or convex function (Type 2n).
-No clear trend is classified as Type 3.
+It can be divided into three categories: type 1p, monotonic positive correlation; type 1n, monotonic negative correlation; and type 1f, flat relation.
+The second behavior has two piecewise monotonic relations combined at a break point.
+This behavior is defined as type 2, and is divided into two subcategories, either a concave (type 2p) or a convex (type 2n) function.
+No clear trend is classified as type 3.
 The classification is given in Table \ref{table:Pulse}.

 The strengths of the correlations are given by the Spearman's rank $r$.
-Strong correlations have $r>0.7$ and weak correlations $r<0.4$.
-For both the $F$-$\alpha$ and $F$-$E_{\rm p}$ relations around half of the pulses have strong correlations (47/103 and 54/103) and a quarter have weak correlations (27/103 and 26/103).
-In contrast, the $\alpha$-$E_{\rm p}$ relations have the reversed properties: Strong correlation in 21/103 and weak correlations in 57/103.
+Strong correlations have $r>0.7$, and weak correlations have $r<0.4$.
+For both the $F$-$\alpha$ and $F$-$E_{\rm p}$ relations, around half of the pulses have strong correlations (47/103 and 54/103), and a quarter have weak correlations (27/103 and 26/103).
+In contrast, the $\alpha$-$E_{\rm p}$ relations have the reverse properties: strong correlations in 21/103 and weak correlations in 57/103.

-Among the pulses with strong correlations, we find that for the $F$-$\alpha$ relation the vast majority has a positive monotonic relation (1p; 38/47), only a few have a negative relation (1n; 6/47), and only a few other types.
-Similarly, for the $F$-$E_{\rm p}$ relation a vast majority have a positive power law (1p; 45/51).
-Finally, for the $\alpha$-$E_{\rm p}$-relation a negative and positive relations are equally common (1n; 9/21) and (1p; 8/21).
+Among the pulses with strong correlations, we find that for the $F$-$\alpha$ relation, the vast majority has a positive monotonic relation (1p; 38/47), only a few have a negative relation (1n; 6/47).
+Similarly, for the $F$-$E_{\rm p}$ relation, a vast majority have a positive power law (1p; 45/51).
+Finally, for the $\alpha$-$E_{\rm p}$-relation, a negative and positive relations are equally common (1n; 9/21) and (1p; 8/21).

 The three relations $F$-$\alpha$, $F$-$E_{\rm p}$, and $E_{\rm p}$-$\alpha$ typically do not have strong correlations at the same time.
-However, in a few cases they do: 13 out of the 103 pulses have $r>0.7$ or $r<-0.7$ for all correlations at the same time.
-An example of a spectral evolution with simultaneous, strong correlations is the single-pulse burst GRB 131231A, where all three relations have monotonic positive correlations \citep{Li2019}.
-In the following discussions, we summarise the correlations of all the pulses independent of their $r$-values.
+However, in a few cases, they do: 13 out of the 103 pulses have $r>0.7$ or $r<-0.7$ for all correlations at the same time.
+An example of a spectral evolution with simultaneous strong correlations is the single-pulse burst GRB 131231A, where all three relations have monotonic positive correlations \citep{Li2019}.
+In the following discussions, we summarize the correlations of all of the pulses independent of their $r$ values.